VysotskiVadim/VysotskiVadim.blog/_drafts/manual_testing_of_android_application_part_1_life_cycle.markdown

 **Actual result:**
 After configuration change counter was reset to 0.

-Of course this is simplified example, you probably will never find this bug.
+Of course, this is a simplified example, you probably will never find bug exactly like this.
 But sometimes developers forget to restore one of many text pieces on the screen.

 ### Dialog action {#dialog_action_after_configuration_change}

-In the next example user can choose a pill: red or blue.
+In the next example, a user can choose a pill: red or blue.
-After she clicks "Choose a pill" button, dialog appears with possible options.
+After she clicks the "Choose a pill" button, a dialog appears with possible options.
-When user select a pill,
+When a user selects a pill,
 her choice is displayed on the screen.

 <div align='center'>